JuBiotech/peak-performance/paper/paper.md

 $$\tag{2}\mathrm{noise} \sim \mathrm{LogNormal}(\log_{10} \mathrm{max}(10, \mathrm{noise}_{\mathrm{guess}}), 1)$$

-The log-normal distribution where the logarithm of the random variable follows a normal distribution was chosen partly to exclude negative values from the solution space and also due to its shape attributing a higher fraction of the probability density to lower values provided the standard deviation is defined sufficiently high.
+The log-normal distribution where the logarithm of the random variable follows a normal distribution was chosen partly to exclude negative values from the solution space and also due to its shape attributing a higher fraction of the probability mass to lower values provided the standard deviation is defined sufficiently high.
 This prior is defined in a raw data-dependent manner as the $\mathrm{noise}_{\mathrm{guess}}$ amounts to the standard deviation of the differences of the first and final 15 \% of intensity values included in a given time frame and their respective mean values.

 The intensity function itself is defined as the sum of a linear baseline function and a peak intensity function, the latter of which is composed of a given distribution's probability density function (PDF) scaled up to the peak size by the area or height parameter.